yeoneung/optimal_control_with_state_constraint/README.md

 # Optimal control with state constraints

-This document provides Python code for the experiments conducted in the paper.
+This document provides a Python code for the experiments used in the paper.

 The code is written based on Python 3.8.8 and CVXPY module is needed.